This fact sheet is for information only. You should get legal advice about your personal situation.

 - take reasonable steps to check the information you gave about your financial circumstances is correct (such as by asking for payslips or Centrelink income statements or bank statements).

-What is reasonable depends on many different factors, including the type of loan (how large it is and how long the long term is), and your situation.
+What is reasonable depends on many different factors.
+For example, the product type, amount of credit, length of the agreement and your situation.
 ASIC’s Regulatory Guide 209 describes what is reasonable.

 - Credit cards.
-The lender must check you can repay the whole limit within 3 years.
-This was introduced on 1 January 2019 and applies to new credit cards and credit card increases after this date.
-Before then, credit card companies would check you could afford the minimum payments if you reached the credit limit (usually 2 or 3% each month).
+Since 1 January 2019, lenders must check you can repay the full credit limit within 3 years.
+Previously, credit card companies only checked whether you could afford the minimum repayments if you reached the credit limit (usually 2% or 3% each month).

-- Cash loans (under $2,000 and for less than a year).
+- Small cash loans.
+These are loans under $2,000 and for less than a year.
 Read our fact sheet about Easy cash loans.

 - Consumer leases.
-From 12 June 2023, the lease company must get copies of your bank account statements for the last 90 days to check you can afford the lease and to check that you are not payment more than 10% of your net income towards all your consumer leases.
+Since 12 June 2023, consumer lease providers must get copies of your bank account statements for the last 90 days to check you can afford the lease and to check that you are not paying more than 10% of your net income towards all your consumer leases.
 Read our fact sheet about Consumer Leases.

-- you could not make the loan repayments, or could only make the repayments with substantial hardship (for example, by missing out on essentials like groceries to make loan repayments)
+- you could not make the repayments, or could only make the repayments with substantial hardship (for example, by missing out on essentials like groceries)

-- the loan does not meet your needs and goals.
+- the credit did not meet your needs and goals.

 Problems with assessing credit suitability

-Common problems when assessing the suitability of a loan include:
+Common problems when assessing the suitability of credit include:

 - The credit provider used a living expense figure that was much lower than your actual living expenses.